DigitalState/Platform/README.md

 ## Requirements

-If you are running Windows on your local machine, Windows 10 with HyperV is required.
+If you are running Windows on your local machine, HyperV is required.

 ## Installation